Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Experiments

 \subsection{Comparison of CB and BY}

+We compare the CB estimator \eqref{eq:cb_risk} to the BY estimator \eqref{eq:by_risk} in simulations.
+At a high level, our goal is not to show that CB is better than BY at estimating risk in every scenario, but instead to provide experimental support around the following four points: \begin{enumerate}[(i)] \item for any $g$ and any $\alpha$, $\CB_\alpha(g)$ is unbiased for $\Risk_\alpha(g)$; \item for linear $g$ and any $\alpha$, $\BY_\alpha(g)$ is unbiased for $\Risk(g)$; \item for nonlinear $g$, the bias of $\BY_\alpha(g)$ is unpredictable---it can be increasing or decreasing as $\alpha$ increases, and it can be larger or smaller than $\Risk_\alpha(g)$; \item for unstable $g$, the variance of $\BY_\alpha(g)$ can be much larger than that of $\CB_\alpha(g)$. \end{enumerate}

-We compare the CB estimator \eqref{eq:cb_risk} to the BY estimator \eqref{eq:by_risk} in simulations, deferring the results for Efron's estimator \eqref{eq:efron_risk} to Appendix \ref{app:additional_experiments} (since it is largely outperformed by the BY method in the setups we consider).
-Throughout, we fix $n=100$ and $p=200$, and generate data $Y \in \R^n$ from a linear model with feature matrix $X \in \R^{n \times p}$.
+Throughout, we fix $n=100$ and $p=200$, and we generate data $Y \in \R^n$ from a linear model with feature matrix $X \in \R^{n \times p}$.
 At the outset, we draw the entries of $X$ from $N(0,1)$, and we draw the coefficient vector in the linear model $\beta \in \R^p$ to have $s$ nonzero entries from $\mathrm{Unif}(-1,1)$.
-The features $X$ and coefficients $\beta$ are then fixed for all subsequent repetitions of the given simulation.
+The features $X$ and coefficient vector $\beta$ are then fixed for all subsequent repetitions of the given simulation.
 For each repetition $r=1,\ldots,100$, we generate a response vector

 where the error vector \smash{$\epsilon^{(r)} \in \R^n$} has i.i.d.\ entries from $N(0, \sigma^2$), and the error variance $\sigma^2$ is chosen to meet a desired signal-to-noise ratio \smash{$\mathrm{SNR} = \Var_n(X\beta) / \sigma^2$} (where $\Var_n(\cdot)$ denotes the empirical variance operator on $n$ samples).
 We then apply each risk estimator (CB or BY) to \smash{$Y^{(r)}$}, with a particular function $g$, number of bootstrap draws $B$, and auxiliary noise parameter $\alpha$, in order to produce a risk estimate.
 Finally, we report aggregate results over all repetitions $r=1,\ldots,100$.